Monday's Scottish gossip

 Frank McGarvey tributes

-"He was truly under-rated... when he was younger he should have got international call-ups" - Celtic legend Charlie Nicholas on his former team-mate, who has died age 66.
+"He was truly under-rated... when he was younger he should have got international call-ups" - Celtic legend Charlie Nicholas on his former team-mate, who has died aged 66.
 (Daily Record)

 Ex-Celtic captain Roy Aitken believes McGarvey was one of the greatest strikers in the club's history as he reflected on the career of his close friend and former team-mate.
 (Herald)